mdepx/stm32n6570-dk/README.md

 Current status: Display initialized, no camera or NPU yet in use.

+Enable developer mode by switching the BOOT1 jumper to the HIGH position.

 ### Set up compiler
     $ sudo apt install gcc-arm-none-eabi